Moka pot: Moka coffee characteristics

 Brewed coffee flavor, including that of a moka pot depends greatly on bean variety, roast level, fineness of grind, water profile, and the level of heat used.

 Moka pots are sometimes referred to as stove-top espresso makers.
 However, a typical moka coffee is extracted at relatively low pressures of 1 to 2 bar, while standards for espresso coffee specify a pressure of 9 bar.
 Therefore, moka coffee is not considered to be an espresso.
 Typically, the moka pot uses a ratio of coffee to water, by mass, of approximately 1:10, resulting in a brew with approximately 3–4% dissolved solids.
 In comparison, espresso is "stronger" with 9–10% dissolved solids, and drip-brewed coffee is "weaker" with approximately 2% dissolved solids.

+The caffeine content of moka coffee has been measured at 128–539.9 mg/100mL.

 Maintenance

 Disassembled Bialetti Moka Express, showing (bottom to top) the bottom chamber (boiler) with safety valve, funnel filter, seal, upper filter disc, and upper chamber (collector).

 Moka pots require periodic replacement of the rubber seal, a scouring of its removable filter, and a check that the safety release valve is not blocked.
-All parts of the pot should be scrubbed by hand using a mild detergent, as aluminium moka pots are not dishwasher safe.
+All parts of the pot should be scrubbed by hand using water, avoiding detergent as aluminium moka pots are not dishwasher safe.